Tag Archives: Sigal Barsade

 Adam D I Kramer

-“Viral emotions” can be transmitted through social media platforms without observing nonverbal cues, according to Facebook’s Adam D. I. Kramer, Jamie E. Guillory of University of California, San Francisco and Cornell University’s Jeffrey T. Hancock.
+“Viral emotions” can be transmitted through social media platforms with no need to observe nonverbal cues, according to Facebook’s Adam D. I. Kramer, Jamie E. Guillory of University of California, San Francisco and Cornell University’s Jeffrey T. Hancock.

-This suggests that social media can significantly affect workplace interpersonal relations and productivity.
+This suggests that social media can significantly affect the emotional tone in workplaces and the interpersonal relations that take place there.

 Jeffrey Hancock